 Retrogrades are significant Astrological transits that occur when we observe from Earth the illusion of a planet moving backwards in its orbit.
 Retrogrades always seem to cause a stir.
 However, they take place far more often than you may realise.
 Saturn, the king of karma is the planetary ruler of Capricorn and Aquarius.
 He rules structure, ambition and responsibility, but of course, this doesn’t even scratch his surface.
 Saturn stations retrograde on 11th May 2020 at 1°57’ of Aquarius and will shift back into his domicile Capricorn on 29th September at 25°20’.

 Saturn retrogrades annually, for 4-5 months at a time, opening doors to change, karma and revolution.
 His retrograde motions sweep us up and place us back down exactly where we need to be.
-We are called to deeply evaluate our decisions before making choices, and taking on new responsibilities under the Saturnarian influences.
+We are called to deeply evaluate our decisions before making choices, and taking on new responsibilities.
 Additionally, we are experiencing the effects of the positive or negative intentions that we have sown in previous seasons.
 This means being rewarded from where we laid our groundworks for success, finding solutions to our never-ending problems, or facing setbacks as a result of being irresponsible.
 Saturn hears us, even if we don’t want to be heard, and challenges our perspectives and routines that we cling to for comfort.
 We are reminded of our purpose, and urged to pay closer attention to where our decisions and commitments take us.

 On 25th may 2020, Saturn will be conjunct Altair (1º47′ Aquarius), a star in the Aquila (Eagle) constellation, guiding us into a state of darkness in which we may deal with desolation and physical and mental health disturbances.
 The energies cast over us under this aspect will be much like the effects of the current pandemic, which will surely heighten these feelings.
 It’s quite intense experiencing feelings of loneliness in such circumstances.
 For the sake of our wellbeing, we must lean on those around us where and when we can.
 Practice distancing and distracting yourself from external forces that are casting shadows of insecurity and disappointment over you.
 Find day to day pleasures and moments of satisfaction where you can.
 Seek comfort in the temporariness of life and all your emotions.